gorda/istio.io/content/en/docs/tasks/security/citadel-config/auth-sds/index.md

 * The sidecar Envoy is able to dynamically renew the key and certificate through the SDS API: Certificate rotations no longer require Envoy to restart.

-## Before you begin
+## Before you begin{#before-you-begin}

 Follow the [Istio installation guide](/docs/setup/install/helm/) to set up Istio with SDS and global mutual TLS enabled.

-## Service-to-service mutual TLS using key/certificate provisioned through SDS
+## Service-to-service mutual TLS using key/certificate provisioned through SDS{#service-to-service-mutual-TLS-using-key-certificate-provisioned-through-sds}

 Follow the [authentication policy task](/docs/tasks/security/authentication/authn-policy/) to setup test services.